suminhthanh/n8n-ffmpeg-dokploy/readme.md

-# n8n Self-Hosted with Redis Queue & PostgreSQL custom
+# n8n Self-Hosted with Redis Queue & PostgreSQL vidu

 This project provides a production-ready setup for running [n8n](https://n8n.io/) using Docker Compose with the following features: